 How a longevity diet keeps us younger

-In order to slow or even reverse the ageing process (at least, for a little while) it is necessary to give these longevity genes a helping hand.
+In order to slow or even reverse the aging process (at least, for a little while) it is necessary to give these longevity genes a helping hand.
 And we can do that by eating the right things but by also not eating.
 Scientists are slowly coming to realise the importance of fasting on the body.
 There are many theories about why fasting might be beneficial for us.
 One is that it closely resembles a way of life that was normal up until just a few decades ago.
 People would often go hungry, and couldn’t always go to a supermarket to buy food.
 It is therefore actually unnatural to always have food at hand, and to eat it when we are hungry.

 Before the age of supermarkets and consumerism, our bodies frequently went hungry.
 And this put our bodies under a mild stress.
 And as it turns out, stress is the helping hand that the longevity genes need, to kick start them into action.